-- Causing serious physical harm to another or their unborn child, or
+- Cause serious physical harm to another or their unborn child, or

-- Causing or attempting to cause physical harm to another or their unborn with the use of a deadly weapon or dangerous ordinance,
+- Cause or attempting to cause physical harm to another or their unborn with the use of a deadly weapon or dangerous ordinance,

 - While under a sudden fit of passion or rage brought on by the victim.

-Aggravated assault is generally a fourth-degree felony carrying a penalty of 6-18 months in prison and a fine of $5,000, but it can be a third-degree felony carrying a penalty of 1-5 years in prison with a fine of up to $10,000.
+Aggravated assault is generally a fourth-degree felony carrying a penalty of 6-18 months in prison and a fine of $5,000.
+If the alleged victim is a peace officer, aggravated assault is a third-degree felony carrying a penalty of 1-5 years in prison with a fine of up to $10,000.

-At Funkhouser Law, we know that everyone accused of aggravated assault has a presumption of innocence.
+At Funkhouser Law, from the moment a client walks through the door, we presume that they are innocent until proven guilty in a court of law.
 As such, we work hard to accomplish the most favorable outcome for each of our clients.
-If you have been accused of aggravated assault, please call Funkhouser Law for a free consultation with an experienced, peer-rated lawyer.
+If you have been accused of assault, please call Funkhouser Law for a free consultation with an experienced, peer-rated lawyer.